 - verifies functionality of the design by applying input vectors and checking for correct output vectors

-The basis of all timing analysis is the clock and the sequential component (here we will discuss with the help of Flip-flop) .
-Following are few of the things related to clock and flip-flop which we usually wants to take care during Timing analysis.
+The basis of all timing analysis is the "Clock" and "Sequential component" (Flip-flop, Latches).
+Following are few of the things related to clock and flip-flop which we usually want to take care during Timing analysis.

 - It must be well understood parametrically and glitch-free.

 - Timing analysis must ensure that any clocks that are generated by the logic are clean, are of bounded period and duty cycle, and of a known phase relationship to other clock signals of interest.

 - The clock must, for both high and low phases, meet the minimum pulse width requirements.